SamTheSapiel/BrowserPi/README.md

     README.md - The file you are currently reading.

 How execMe.py Works
 Variables for Customization:

+    print_command_for_debugging: Boolean to control if commands are printed for debugging purposes.
     sleep_after_scrolling: Time to sleep after scrolling.
     scroll_timer_ms: Timer for scrolling in milliseconds.
     scroll_timer_steps: Number of scroll steps.
     raspi_h1_label: Label used for web scraping.
     raspi_bullet_site_url: URL of the website for web scraping.
     shutdown_time: Time to shutdown the Raspberry Pi (Set to None to disable automatic shutdown).
     room_names: Names of the rooms (should be an array).
     room_paths: Paths for each room's plan.
     show_time_table: Whether or not to show the timetable.
 Can be "True" or "False".
+    timetable_change_ms: Time in milliseconds for when the timetable should change.
+    lower_left_font_color: Font color for the lower left text.
+    lower_left_font_size: Font size for the lower left text.
+    table_font_color: Font color for the table text.
+    table_font_size: Font size for the table text.
+    text_block_font_color: Font color for text blocks.
+    text_block_font_size: Font size for text blocks.

 Functions:

     is_connected(): Checks if there is an active internet connection. start_browser(...): Initiates the browser with given parameters. shutdown_rpi_at(stime): Shuts down the Raspberry Pi at a specified time.

 Execution Flow:

     The script checks for an internet connection.
     If a connection exists, it tries to update the link file using the soup.py script.
     The browser is then started in a separate thread using the given parameters.
     If a shutdown_time is specified, another thread is started to shut down the Raspberry Pi at the given time.

 Dependencies